pacstall/pacstall-programs/README.md

         └── example-package.pacscript
 ```

 You can then use `pacstall -A` command to add your repository to your `repolist`.
-Consult the wiki on more info.
+Consult the wiki for more info.

 ## How to setup the environment for pacscript development